Aptomi/k8s-app-engine/docs/language.md

       domain-admin: '*'
 ```

-This would promote all users with 'is_operator == true' label into namespace admins for namespace 'main':
+This example would promote all users with the `is_operator == true` label into namespace admins for the `main` namespace:
 ```yaml
 - kind: aclrule
   metadata: